San Francisco City FC

-San Francisco City Football Club, commonly abbreviated to SF City, is a supporter-owned soccer club located in San Francisco, California that competes in USL League Two.
+San Francisco City Football Club (SFCFC) is a supporter-owned soccer club in San Francisco, California, that competes in USL League Two.

 Founded in 2001, SF City plays its home matches at Kezar Stadium.
-The club has also hosted home matches at Negoesco Stadium and Cox Stadium.
+The club has also hosted home matches at Boxer Stadium, Negoesco Stadium and Cox Stadium.

 SF City has qualified in 2016 and 2018 for the U.S. Open Cup, the oldest ongoing national soccer competition in the United States.

 History

 San Francisco City Football Club was founded in 2001 by Jonathan Wright.
 The club entered the San Francisco Soccer Football League beginning with the 2002 season.
 After a decade in the competition, the club won back-to-back promotions to reach the SFSFL Premier Division in 2012.
 On the heels of the club's SFSFL success, and with enthusiasm for soccer mounting in the buildup to the 2014 FIFA World Cup, former SF City player and current club president Jacques Pelham began discussions with members of the San Francisco Football Supporters Association and the San Francisco chapter of The American Outlaws about building a grassroots, supporter-owned professional soccer club in the city.

 The club began offering membership in August 2014, but a bid to join the National Premier Soccer League (NPSL) for the spring 2015 campaign was blocked by San Francisco Stompers FC, who claimed territorial exclusivity in the league.
 SF City filed a grievance with US Soccer contesting the Stompers' claim.
 An independent arbiter eventually sided with SF City, but by the time the decision was made the club had already agreed to join US Club Soccer's NorCal Premier Soccer League.

 In early 2015, with administration staff in place and membership on the rise, SF City approached dominant NorCal Premier Soccer League side Ticket Arsenal FC about merging its on-pitch talent, which included many former NCAA Division 1 players and some former Major League Soccer prospects, with SF City's organizational and supporter infrastructure.
 The merger was executed on the eve of the semifinal of the regional US Open Cup qualifying tournament.

 The new-look SF City went on to qualify for the opening round of the US Open Cup.
 They became the first team from San Francisco to qualify for the competition since the 2007 California Victory, and the first amateur San Francisco side to do so since the reintroduction of professional clubs to the tournament in 1995.
 The April 25 play-in match between SF City and Cal FC set a US Open Cup preliminary round attendance record, with 1,519 spectators in the stands of the newly refurbished Kezar Stadium.